sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

-## Evidence
+## Results
 ![Alt text](docs/images/step300-image.png)

 ---

 # Step 400-Paramterizing the Deploy stages and passing secrets

-You were here.
-- Talk about purpose of passing an API key
-- Picture of Variable group (link to MS resource)
-- Show a snippet how to access a variable group?
-- Passing a secure variable to a deployment stage
-- Displaying the value of a secure variable (for the purpose of a troubleshooting)

 ## What do we want to achieve ?

-- We want to pass a secret variable to the DEV and PROD deployment stages Example - think of this as an api key that would have been used by a Web application to interact with an extenal REST data feed.
+- Think of deploying a Web application which interacts with an external RESTful end point.
+This end point requires a secret API key.
+We want to pass this secret value to the DEV and PROD deployment stages
 - We want 2 separate api keys.
 One for DEV and another for PROD.

 ## Solution
 - We will create an Azure Devops variable group
 - 2 variables (dev_contosoapikey, prod_contosoapikey)
+- Extend the **parameters** section of the `release.yml` to accept a new parameter **apikey**
-- Pass the `dev_contosoapikey` to the DEV stage of the deployment.
+- Pass the `dev_contosoapikey` to the DEV stage of the deployment as a parameter.
 Do the same with `prod_contosoapikey`
-- Examine the secret using PowerShell (this is just for the purpose of initial verification.
+- Examine the secret value using PowerShell (this is just for the purpose of initial verification only.
 Should be removed later on)